 In wet processing, this mucilage is removed through controlled fermentation.
 Meanwhile, with the dry processing technique, the mucus and the outer shell are preserved during the drying process.

-Seed part, Consists of 2 shells + kernel
+The seed part, Consists of 2 shells + a kernel

 - Water-soluble compounds such as caffeine, trigonelline, nicotinic acid (niacin), at least 18 chlorogenic acids, carbohydrates components (mono-, di- and oligosaccharides), some proteins, minerals, and carboxylic acids…